ricardomm7/leaflink/docs/sprintC/us028/01.requirements-engineering/Readme.md

-# US028 - List the tasks asigned to myself
+# US028 - List the tasks assigned to myself

 ## 1. Requirements Engineering